Mijalski/MyBlog/content/posts/ef-core-fuzzy-search.md

 draft = true
 +++

-Fuzzy search allows to find strings that match the pattern approximately.
+Fuzzy search allows finding strings that match the pattern approximately.
 It is a feature needed in almost every app, but it can be a little problematic to implement.
-We will focus on EFCore PostgreSql provider as it is free and seems to be the most popular choice nowadays (for me atleast).
+We will focus on EFCore PostgreSql provider as it is free and seems to be the most popular choice nowadays (for me at least).

 First, our EFCore project needs this package: [Npgsql.EntityFrameworkCore.PostgreSQL.FuzzyStringMatch](https://www.nuget.org/packages/Npgsql.EntityFrameworkCore.PostgreSQL.FuzzyStringMatch/)